One Dance UK’s Dance Ambassadors Blog July 2020:

 I was introduced to YDance at their connections weekend in 2014.
-Over the next seven years I became involved in a variety of projects such as Destinations from 2015 – 2019, Horizons from 2015 – 2017, Project Y from 2016 – 2018, and National Youth Dance Company of Scotland(NYDCS) from 2017-2019.
-During these projects I had the opportunity to tour nationally and internationally to Spain, Germany, France and Australia, where I met and collaborated with a variety of dancers, choreographers and dance companies.
+Over the next seven years, I became involved in a variety of projects, such as Destinations from 2015 – 2019, Horizons from 2015 – 2017, Project Y from 2016 – 2018, and National Youth Dance Company of Scotland(NYDCS) from 2017-2019.
+During these projects, I had the opportunity to tour nationally and internationally to Spain, Germany, France and Australia, where I met and collaborated with a variety of dancers, choreographers and dance companies.
 My experiences with YDance enabled these global contacts and nurtured my craft.
 Over the years, YDance has built my confidence as a young artist and that my individuality is something to be celebrated.
-They have also been a large part of my growth outside of dance, with teaching me professionalism, punctuality and organisational skills whilst balancing full time education and dance.
+They have also been a large part of my growth outside of dance, teaching me professionalism, punctuality and organisational skills whilst balancing full-time education and dance.

 I am currently in my second year at Northern School of Contemporary Dance, having previously trained for two years at The Scottish School of Contemporary Dance.
-YDance has been a company I have been involved with before my training and continue to have a close relationship with now.
-My previous work ‘What You Saying To It’ featuring fellow NYDCS dancer Shannon Dray, was highly successful and was performed at the Edinburgh Fringe Festival, Flock Festival and DanceLive.
+YDance is a company I was involved with before my training and continue to have a close relationship with now.
+My previous work, ‘What You Saying To It’ featuring fellow NYDCS dancer Shannon Dray, was highly successful and was performed at the Edinburgh Fringe Festival, Flock Festival and DanceLive.

-During this isolation period I had a desire to connect to my friends and fellow dancers, many of whom I met while on tour with Horizons and NYDCS.
+During this isolation period, I had a desire to connect with my friends and fellow dancers, many of whom I met while on tour with Horizons and NYDCS.
 This developed into the idea for Project C. While working closely with YDance’s artistic director Anna Kenrick, I was shown many different ways to create material, orchestrate dancers and articulate my artistic vision.
-During the making of Project C drew on these skills such as asking the dancers questions to evoke thought in which to create movement.
+During the making of Project C drew on these skills, such as asking the dancers questions to evoke thoughts in which to create movement.

-‘In today’s world isolation means to not have any contact with anyone, physical or emotional.
+‘In today’s world, isolation means not having any contact with anyone, physical or emotional.
 Emotionally we are quite distant from other people.
-Despite that, I can’t wait to see everyone again’- Project C participant
+Despite that, I can’t wait to see everyone again.’- Project C participant